rebeccamrfoster/Kanary/README.md

 # README

-Kanary is a clone of Kanopy.
+Kanary is full stack, single-page web application inspired by Kanopy.
 It is a video streaming service that provides access to documentaries and independent films with a unique social, cultural, and political impact.

 [Kanary Live!](https://kanary-rf.herokuapp.com/#/)